Co-Founder, Artistic Director

-Hashemi has written and directed more than 10 plays and 3 movies: Don’t Be Tired, Soft Voice, Temporary License.
+Hashemi has written and directed more than a dozen plays and four movies: Don’t Be Tired, Soft Voice, Temporary License, and Aunti Frog.

 Keyvan Sarreshteh received his BA in Puppet Theater and his MFA in playwriting from Tehran University.
 He has been involved in the theater scene in Tehran for the past eight years as puppeteer, actor, stage manager, playwright, director, and translator.